plpxsk/r-workshop-meetup/README.md

 QUICK START
 ===============================================================================
+1. download this repository as ZIP (see right).
-make sure all requirements are ready:
+2. make sure all requirements are ready:
 See: `preparation.txt`